shannonjohnstone/simple-redux-persist/README.md

 ```

 ### Reducer Configuration
-When configuring your redux reducer to work with this package you need to add a check for when the store is retrieved from your desired storage and feed back into the store.
+When configuring your redux reducer to work with this package you need to add a check for when the store is retrieved from your desired storage to load back into the store.

-In your root reducer file you will need to setup a switch statement that looks for the desired action.
+In your root reducer file you will need to setup a switch statement that looks for the desired action (if you do not already have one in place).

-That action is `RETRIEVE_STATE`, this action is dispatched when the package finds a stored object in storage and loads it back into the redux.
+That action is `RETRIEVE_STATE`, this action is dispatched when the package retrieves a stored object from storage and loads it back into the redux store.

 ```js
 import { combineReducers } from 'redux'